smadzar90/file-processing-utilities/README.md

 # file-processing-utilities

-Filtering and reversing a file using a stack and queue constructed with a singly linked list
+This repository contains two Java utilities for file manipulation using custom data structures: a stack and a queue constructed with a singly linked list.
+These utilities are designed for reversing and filtering text files.

 ## FileReverser

-Reversing a file using a stack constructed with a singly linked list.
-The program reads the characters from the file and pushes them into the stack including the whitespaces and line changes.
-After the characters are pushed, the program pops the characters from the stack and prints it to a new file.
+The File Reverser utility reverses the content of a text file using a stack constructed with a singly linked list.
+The program reads characters from the input file, including whitespaces and line changes, and pushes them onto the stack.
+After pushing the characters, the program pops them from the stack and writes them to a new output file in reversed order.

 Example:

-Input file:
+###Input file:

 Hello World
 Bye

-Output file:
+###Output file:

 eyB
 dlroW olleH